JanSharp/quick-adjustable-inserters/notes.md

 - [ ] when pasting to an inserter, restrict the pickup and drop positions to be within valid positions for the given target inserter.
 Basically when copying from a normal inserter to a long inserter without any range upgrades researched, do not apply the vectors.
 In fact, probably just do not change the current vectors of the target inserter at all
   - [ ] if smart inserters is enabled, probably just do nothing and let it do its thing
 - [ ] key binds to only select pickup or only select drop
-- [ ] drop offset type setting
-  - [ ] always give the option to select it
-  - [ ] never
-  - [ ] only when the drop target is ground or belt
 - [ ] some setting to automatically pick the fastest estimated drop offset when drop offset selection gets skipped through any means
 - [ ] setting to change when direction adjustment selectables show up.
   - [ ] always